Markerto/gnome-EasyPeek/README.md

 A lightweight GNOME extension that lets you take a peek at your desktop.
 Click anywhere on the desktop to minimize or reveal all windows.

 # GNOME Compatibility
 Particularly tested on GNOME 48.
-Should work on 45, 46, 47, 48.

 # Compatibility with other extensions
 + Works fine with similar extensions like Show Desktop Button.